dartmouth-cs98/hack-a-thing-1-react-native/README.md

 Description of what I did:
 I built a mini Youtube search app that allows you to browse videos on Youtube with a quick search.
 I followed instructions from an extra credit assignment from CS52.
+As provided by Tim, I used brew, yarn, atom, and expo to run and test my programs.
+I followed instructions on how to get API keys from Google and used them in my app to retrieve Youtube data from the Youtube server.
+I did not use any frameworks for this assignment.

 Created by:
 Steven Kim (worked alone)